nsidc/qgreenland/doc/reference/data-compatibility-guide.md

 Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests)
 to contribute valuable changes back to the QGreenland project.

-We strive to support extensive customization of the QGreenland processing pipelines without any coding knowledge.
-As of QGreenland v2.0.0, we support editing of dataset metadata, QGIS styles, and various processing parameters (such as X and Y resolution) via configuration in the [YAML configuration language](https://en.wikipedia.org/wiki/YAML), which is simple to learn.
+As of QGreenland v2.0.0, we support editing of dataset metadata, QGIS styles, and data processing steps via simple Python-based configuration that is easy to learn.

    * Ensure that all outputs of QGreenland processing pipelines are in EPSG:3413 coordinate reference system.